jklmnn/imagejs/README.md

 Small tool to package javascript into a valid image file.
 Currently supported are gif and bmp.

-Check out the release branch for a stable version.

 Usage:

 Run 'make' to compile and then run 'imagejs option jsfile.js'